Secure-Platforms-Lab-W-M/MASC/readme.md

 # MASC User Manual <!-- omit from toc -->

+This tool is an implementation of the MASC framework, as described in [this paper](https://arxiv.org/abs/2107.07065).
+MASC enables a systematic and data-driven evaluation of crypto-detectors using mutation testing.
+MASC is grounded in a comprehensive view of the problem space by developing a data-driven taxonomy of existing crypto-API misuse, containing 105 misuse cases.
+The goal is to generate, with very little manual effort, thousands of insecure mutants by injecting instantiations of these misuse cases in Java or Android apps.
+These mutants can be used to test and debug cryptographic API misuse detectors.

 ## Table of contents <!-- omit from toc -->
 - [Concepts](#concepts)
   - [The goal](#the-goal)